reactql/old_docs/source/bundling.md

 5. Imported fonts are copied to `dist/public/assets/fonts`.

 > Once assets have been built, you can run `npm run server` to start a live web server

+<h2 id="gzip">Gzip compression</h2>

+---
+Gzip is a standard compression technology supported by all major browsers, that can significantly reduce file sizes and data downloads, and provide users with a faster first load.

+Static assets that wind up in the `dist/` folder -- including CSS, images and fonts -- get gzip'd `.gz` versions automatically courtesy of the [Compression Webpack Plugin](https://webpack.js.org/plugins/compression-webpack-plugin/).
+Alongside the original, a new `[file].gz` will appear in the same folder -- e.g. `styles.css` gets a `styles.css.gz` too.

+The ReactQL web server that comes built-in will look for `.gz` file before serving the original.
+If it finds one, it'll send that version down the wire instead.

+Since your assets are minified one-time in advance, this prevents CPU cycles crunching the data in 'real-time' for every visit.

+You don't need to do anything to activate this-- it's enabled autoamtically.